What is the role of a Parent Council?

 Agendas and Minutes are here

-The HPCP conference this year is being planned for Saturday 17 November 2018, with venue to be decided but we hope to repeat the successful use of the Council chamber in Inverness, and also to be able to offer delegates some mileage-based travel cost reimbursement if Highland Council funding permits.
+The HPCP conference this year is being planned for Saturday 23 November 2019, with venue to be the Council Chamber in Inverness.
+We hope to be able to offer delegates some mileage-based travel cost reimbursement if Highland Council funding permits.